 a.
 Curfew.
-During the week (Monday, Tuesday, Wednesday and Thursday), all residents are expected to be in their respective halls by 12 midnight.
-During weekends, (Friday, Saturday and Sunday) they must be in by 1:00 a.m.
+During the week (Sunday, Monday, Tuesday and Wednesday), all residents are expected to be in their respective halls by 12 midnight.
+During weekends, (Thursday, Friday and Saturday) they must be in by 1:00 a.m.
 Curfew violations will be managed by Student Conduct and Conflict Resolution.
 Curfew timings may be adjusted to match extended library hours announced by the University Librarian during study period and exams.
-During official holidays and the holy month of Ramadan, curfew hours will be announced by the Senior Manager of Student Conduct and Conflict Resolution.
-Resident Students will adhere to the Student Code of Conduct Section 1, Clause 1.1.
-A

-- resident student may consult with f. the Senior Manager of Student Conduct and Conflict Resolution about his/her extenuating circumstances for consideration and processing of the exception to curfew timings with approval of the Executive Director of Student Experience.
+During official holidays and the holy month of Ramadan, curfew hours will be announced by the Senior Manager of Student Conduct and Conflict Resolution, Resident Students will adhere to the Student Code of Conduct Section 1, Clause 1.1.
+A resident student may consult with the Senior Manager of Student Conduct and Conflict Resolution about his/her extenuating circumstances for consideration and processing of the exception to curfew timings with approval of the

-- b.
+- Executive Director of Student Experience. - b.
 Residential Halls Leave.
 All resident students are expected to sleep at the residential halls every night, except during official hall closing periods or if their parents/quardians verify otherwise with Student Conduct and Conflict Resolution officials.
 No leave is given during the week.
 Students may only apply for leave on weekends with approval of their parent(s) or guardian; this authorization will remain valid for the entire period of stay unless a notification stating the contrary (cancellation of this form) is received from parent(s) or quardian by Student Residential Life or Student Conduct or Conflict Resolution.
 Leave during the week is only authorized in cases of emergency or under special circumstances and must be approved by the Student Conduct and Conflict Resolution (SCCR) official.
 If a resident is absent for two consecutive weeks from the Residential Halls without written notice, the Student Residential Life Department (SRLD) is authorized to cancel the room assigned.
-In such cases, the student's belongings will be removed from the room and stored as per the storage policy outlined in the Residential Halls Agreement.
+In such cases, the student's belongings will be removed from the room and stored as per the storage policy outlined in the Residential Halls Agreement. - c.

-- c.
 Alcohol/Drugs.
-Refer to the Student Code of Conduct 2.1 Policy on Alcohol Abuse and 2.2 Policy on Controlled Substance/Drug Abuse in this handbook.
+Refer to the Student Code of Conduct 2.1 Policy on Alcohol Abuse and 2.2 Policy on Controlled Substance/Drug Abuse in this handbook. - d.

-- d.
 Smoking.
-Refer to the Student

-Code of Conduct 2.17 Policy on

-Smoking in this handbook and the

-Smoke-Free Campus Policy.

-The presence of cigarette smoke in

-a student's room will imply the use

-of cigarettes or tobacco and will be

-referred to Student Conduct and

-Conflict Resolution as a health and

-safety violation.

-- e.
-Littering.
+Refer to the Student Code of Conduct 2.17 Policy on Smoking in this handbook and the Smoke-Free Campus Policy.
+The presence of cigarette smoke in a student's room will imply the use of cigarettes or tobacco and will be referred to Student Conduct and Conflict Resolution as a health and safety violation. - Littering.
 Since the residential halls become residents' second homes, all students are expected to maintain cleanliness inside the halls.
 Rooms are inspected periodically for cleanliness.
 This practice is important, as it can have serious effects on student hygiene.
-Students are also expected to regularly empty their rooms of garbage.
+Students are also expected to regularly empty their rooms of garbage. - Harassment.
+Refer to the Student Code of Conduct 2.10 Policy on Harassment in this handbook. - Visitors.
+AUS non-resident students are not allowed to stay overnight in the residential halls, should spend time in common areas only and leave before curfew.